6 Best Cold Saws – Reviews & Buyer’s Guide 2023

 Cold saws are designed to cut through metal.
 It’s what they live for.
-They’re an alternative to abrasive chop saws, and we find them a lot more pleasant to use.
+They’re an alternative to abrasive chop saws, and we find them much more pleasant to use.

 What’s the difference?
 Abrasive chop saws cut by means of a sharpened disc spinning at high speeds rather than using a toothed blade.
-If you’ve ever used an abrasive saw, you’ll know they create more sparks than a welding torch – and while that’s a fun adrenaline rush the first few times, you end up craving a tool that’ll do the job with less fuss.
+If you’ve ever used an abrasive saw, you’ll know they create more sparks than a welding torch.
+Although that’s a fun adrenaline rush the first few times, you end up craving a tool that’ll do the job with less fuss.

 |Best Overall||DeWalt DW872 Cold Saw||